 Getting this wrong can easily cost YOU £30,000.

-This helpful guide includes all basic information you’ll need including:
+This helpful guide includes all the basic information you’ll need, including:

-– what types of immediate needs annuity are available
+– what types of immediate needs annuities are available

 – who is eligible for an immediate care annuity